Sunday, April 26, 2020

 I knew it was a terrible idea to go into a cemetery at night!!
 What was I thinking?

-However, things were very different the next morning: the village simply wasn't the same anymore - many years had passed, all the people had gone and the forest was taking back the land.
-A tree had crushed the church but it wasn't long before I started digging up a grave and fondling a dead corpse - not something I had ever thought about doing before.
-Hang on, I can see a Manor on the hill so let's hope things get better after a good night's sleep?
-Hmm, I bet!
+Things were very different the next morning: the village simply wasn't the same anymore - many years had passed, all the people had gone, and the forest had taken back the land.
+Also, a tree had crushed the church, but it wasn't long before I started digging up a grave and fondling a dead corpse - that's a new one.
+Hang on, I can see a Manor on the hill, so let's hope things get better after a good night's sleep.

 Hmm, that InnKeeper was too good to be true.
 All I wanted was a good night's sleep!